During the Trip of a Lifetime…

 4. Revolutionary Imagery Is Everywhere

 I didn’t see a lot of advertisements.
-Not for Coca-Cola or McDonald’s (thankfully) but I did see a lot of patriotic marketing.
+Not for Coca-Cola or McDonald’s (televised baseball games have no commercials so between innings, they announcers just keep talking while you watch teams switch sides – same goes for pitching changes) but I did see a lot of patriotic marketing.
 Photos of Che Guevara and Camilo Cienfuegos were everywhere.
-Banners were draped from building with images of Vilma Espín and Frank País.
+Banners were draped from buildings with images of Vilma Espín and Frank País.
 Statues had been erected all over the island honoring José Martí and Antonio Maceo.
 Usually the images were accompanied by some kind of loyalist message such as “Todo Por La Revolución” or “Vas Bien Fidel.”

 I saw the famous image of Che Guevara represented in 3 ways: government patriotism, tourist junk, and artwork.
 Here are some examples: